howtomakeaturn/Outlaw-Example-With-Codeigniter/README.md

 }
 ```

-To delete an article, tell the outlaw the table name and id so outlaw can know who to kill.
+To delete an article, tell the outlaw the table name and id so outlaw can know who to **murder**.
 ```php
 function delete(){
     $id = $_REQUEST['id'];